shawkui/shawkui.github.io/_pages/about.md

 ## 2025
 * [2025-05-29] I was selected as Top Reviewer of ICML 2025.
 * [2025-05-08] I successfully passed my thesis oral defense.
 I would like to thank the committee members: Prof. Hongyuan Zha, Prof. Ming Yan, Prof. Jicong Fan, Prof. Irwin King, and Prof. Li Shen.
+* [2025-03-29] Our second version of BackdoorBench, "BackdoorBench: A Comprehensive Benchmark and Analysis of Backdoor Learning", is accepted to **IJCV 2025**.
 * [2025-01-23] One papers get accepted by **ICLR 2025**.